bokkypoobah/VitTokenCrowdsaleContractAudit/audit/README.md

 ## Potential Vulnerabilities

-TODO: Check that no potential vulnerabilities have been identified in the crowdsale and token contracts.
+No potential vulnerabilities have been identified in the crowdsale and token contracts.

 <br />